 Here is our interactive map of the 14 days in Costa Rica sample itinerary.
 You can use the sidebar to sort through the filters.

-We have a car and for this itinerary, it was the best way to get around to maximize your time.
-These destinations are a bit hard to get by bus and we like to be on our own schedule.
-Plus a car is way more comfortable for my parents who are in their early 60’s.
+We have a car and for this itinerary, it was the best way to get around to maximize the time.
+These destinations are a hard to get by bus and we like to be on our own schedule.
+Plus a car is way more comfortable for my parents who are in their 60’s as we could stop whenever we wanted to and stay at hotels away from the town center.

 Since the average driving times between the destinations is around 3 hours one way, a car is the best way to be flexible, enjoy the views and get around in a timely matter.
 We took our Mitsubishi Montero Sport (7 pax, 4×4) but you can rent a mid-size SUV for 4 people plus luggage.
-A 4×4/4wd car is recommended for Monteverde.
+A high clearance car is recommended for Monteverde so a 4×2 SUV in dry season or 4×4 SUV in rainy season.

 International Airport to fly into

-Liberia International Airport (LIR airport code) in Guanacaste is the airport to fly into.
-It’s a 1 hour drive from Liberia Airport Airport to both Rincon de la Vieja and Tamarindo.
+Guanacaste Airport (airport code LIR) is the airport to fly into.
+It’s a 1 hour drive from Guanacaste Airport to Rincon de la Vieja and 1.5 hours to Tamarindo.
 The drive from the airport to Tamarindo is on a well paved road with plenty of signage.

 Day 1 – 3: Tamarindo

 For those looking for a less touristy destination, head to Playa Avellanas.
 This is one of our favorite beaches in Costa Rica and it’s way more chill than Tamarindo.
-It’s not as developed but it’s only a 30 minute drive to Tamarindo and Avellanas has a few hotels and many vacation rentals.
+It’s not as developed but it’s only a 30 minute drive from Tamarindo.
+Avellanas has a few hotels and many vacation rentals.
 For luxury travelers, you can stay at JW Marriott Guanacaste or rent one of the fancy houses in Hacienda Pinilla.

 Where to stay in Tamarindo